Specialized Heavy and Civil Engineering Construction

 Recent Developments

-- Spending related to transportation projects - including rail, airports, and ports – is projected to rise 3% in 2024, 7% in 2025, 9% in 2026, 5% in 2027, and 3% in 2028, according to FMI’s third-quarter 2024 North American Engineering and Construction Outlook.
+- Spending related to transportation projects - including rail, airports, and ports – is projected to rise 4% in 2025, 5% in 2026, and 4% in 2027 and 2028, according to FMI’s fourth-quarter 2024 North American Engineering and Construction Outlook.
 Airport spending will outpace rail and port expenditures amid an anticipated doubling of air passenger and cargo volumes before 2040.
-Construction spending for conservation and development projects is expected to drop by about 2% in 2024 as Infrastructure Investment and Jobs Act funding awarded in 2022 and 2023 levels off.
-Conservation and development funding will then decline 2% in 2025 and 2026 before rising 3% in 2027 and 5% in 2028.
-Investments in dams, levees, dredging, and coastal and intercoastal conservation will be among the main drivers of conservation and development spending through 2028.
+Construction spending for conservation and development projects is expected to rise by 1% per year in 2025 and 2026, then increase by 4% in 2027 and 6% in 2028.
+Investments in dams, levees, dredging, and coastal and intercoastal conservation will be among the main drivers of conservation and development spending.
+Storm-hardening projects in the Southeast to protect newly constructed manufacturing and trade infrastructure facilities will also boost conservation spending.

 - The specialized heavy and civil engineering construction industry is expected to experience flat but steady sales growth in the coming years.
-The industry’s year-over-year sales increased by 5.9% in 2021 and 12.4% in 2022 before dropping to 5.2% in 2023, according to Inforum and the Interindustry Economic Research Fund, Inc. Sales growth is projected to fall to 4.6% in 2024, then rise to 4.9% in 2025.
-The industry will then see flat but steady average annual growth of about 4.9% through 2028, according to Inforum and the Interindustry Economic Research Fund, Inc.
+The industry’s year-over-year sales jumped 16% in 2023 and are expected to moderate to 8.8% growth for 2024, according to Inforum and the Interindustry Economic Research Fund, Inc. The industry is forecast to post sales growth of 6.1% in 2025, then notch average annual growth of about 4.4% through 2028, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Get A Demo